 - All students who state they will not return to school shall be promptly withdrawn; - All students who state they will return must: - 1.
 Attend their next scheduled class session; - 2.
-File an appeal within five (5) calendar days of the violation: - 3.
+File an appeal within five (5) calendar days of the violation; - 3.
 Have perfect attendance while the appeal is pending; and - Any student who has promised to return to school, but does not attend the next scheduled class session shall be withdrawn from all courses and dismissed from school.

-NOTE: The consecutive absence rule is applied to days missed in the total program.
+NOTE: For linear programs, the consecutive absence rule is applied to days missed in a single term.
+For modular programs, the consecutive absence rule is applied to days missed in the total program.